 4. Spacewalker VR Treadmill

-SpaceWalkerVR has a rounded platform that can transform 360 degrees (360 VR 3D Treadmill) and a sensor-controlled treadmill belt to enable users to move in either direction inside a virtual world.
+SpaceWalkerVR is equipped with a rounded platform that can turn 360° (360 VR Treadmill) as well as a sensor-controlled treadmill belt that allows users to walk in either direction in a virtual environment.

-This turntable is powered by four electric motors and uses a gyroscope or joystick to turn in the direction of the gamer’s body, producing 4x12v for rotation and 2x24v for walking.
+It is powered by four electric motors and turns based on a gyroscope or joystick, producing 4x12V for rotation and 2x24V for walking.

 When it comes to virtual reality games, this joystick allows for a variety of acts, such as shooting, interacting with virtual objects, selecting pieces, and so on.

-The device also includes pressure sensors, which detect users’ footsteps and enable the system to change the belt speed in response to what is happening in the computer-generated environment.
+Furthermore, the device features pressure sensors that detect footsteps and adjust belt speed according to what is happening in the computer-generated environment.

-Furthermore, SpaceWalkerVR allows gamers to use a control button to control the speed of the VR treadmill belt.
+Moreover, SpaceWalkerVR allows gamers to use a control button to control the speed of the VR treadmill belt.
+There is a 3-point seat belt and a hard secure safety ring to keep them safe.
+However, crouching is difficult, limiting their mobility.

 Pros and Cons of Spacewalker VR Treadmill